4453-Final-Project/WebSearch-Agent-Project/README.md

 or use the scripts made for downloading the models: `scripts/download_models.sh` (linux) and `scripts/download_models.ps1` (windows)

 ## 5) Run a quick test

+First, run check_env.py and ensure no errors are being produced.
+If any are, follow the instructions to clear them before proceeding.

 Assuming you have downloaded the correct model run this to test:

 ### Clone